MaineKuehn/indico_footer/docs/index.rst

     python -m pip install indico_footer

-Once installed, it can be enabled in the Indico configuration.
+Once installed, the plugin called ``custom_footer`` can be enabled in the Indico configuration.
 New footer elements can be added by configuring the plugin in the administrator settings.

 Contributing and Feedback